zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAS121E

-  Authorization header is missing, or request body is missing or invalid for URL '%s'
+  Authorization header is missing, or the request body is missing or invalid for URL '%s'

   **Reason:**